rob-Hitchens/sdk-tutorials/b9lab-content/3-main-concepts/16-ibc.md

 ## Types of chain

-IBC can use Tendermint chains to bridge with IBC but also non-Tendermint chains.
+Chains using the Tendermint consensus algorithm can bridge using IBC, but also non-Tendermint chains can use IBC.
 Two types of non-Tendermint chains are supported:

 * **Fast-Finality chains**: Any fast-finality consensus algorithms can connect with Cosmos by adapting IBC
 * **Probabilistic**: Things get a bit more complicated for blockchains that do not have fast finality, like Proof-of-Work chains.
 In this case, IBC uses a special kind of proxy-chain called a Peg-Zone.